Sanglorian/orcus/Orcus Rulebook - current.md

 While squeezing, you grant combat advantage and suffer a -5 penalty to attacks.

+A creature with the compress special movement behaves as a smaller size for the purpose of squeezing (and whether it needs to squeeze in the first place).

 ### Total Defense (standard action)

 You can defend yourself as a standard action.
 When you take the Total Defense standard action, you focus entirely on avoiding attacks.